Sponsored content

 Jasper National Park, Alberta, Canada

-Stretching on for 4,200 square miles, Jasper National Park is the largest national park in the Canadian Rockies – but it isn’t just its size that makes it worthy of a place on this list.
-Jasper National Park is an astoundingly beautiful part of the world, a region that’s wild in every sense of the word…and it’s also chock-full of fascinating wildlife, from grizzly bears and wolves to moose, elk, and eagles.
+Stretching 4,200 square miles, Jasper National Park is the largest in the Canadian Rockies – but it isn’t just its size that makes it worthy of a place on this list.
+Jasper National Park is a magnificent part of the world, a region that’s wild in every sense of the word…and it’s also full of fascinating wildlife, from grizzly bears and wolves to moose, elk, and eagles.

 9. Great Smoky Mountains National Park, Tennessee, USA